Digital accessibility resources

 FREE digital accessibility links, resources and other related information

-Digital accessibility is much more than just about compliance and it is important to realise this from the outset.
-You will also need to be aware that automatic web and mobile accessibility evaluation tools can only assist you with testing, simple fixes and reporting.
-It is for this reason we recommend that you combine automatic testing with manual checks, and include where possible disabled people and accessibility experts in your evaluation workflow.
+To this end we undertake manual testing using, for example, screen readers that read screen content aloud for blind or partially sighted people.
+We also undertake testing using automatic tools.
+You will need to be aware that automatic web and mobile accessibility evaluation tools can only assist with testing, simple fixes and reporting.
+It is for this reason we recommend that you combine both manual checks with automatic testing and include where possible disabled people and accessibility experts in your evaluation workflow.

 Web accessibility testing and evaluation: